MSc Cyber Security

 An applicant will normally be expected to possess at least one of the following:

-• A relevant professional qualification of an equivalent level.
+- A relevant professional qualification of an equivalent level

 What are the learning outcomes?

-A student who successfully completes the degree will have achieved the following learning outcomes.
+A student who successfully completes the degree will have achieved the following learning outcomes:

 Programs on this degree

-|Digital Data Acquisition, Recovery and Analysis||To be announced|
+|Digital Data Acquisition, Recovery and Analysis||Available now|

-|Security of Emerging Connected Systems||To be announced|
+|Security of Emerging Connected Systems||Available now|

 What you’ll get as a degree student with FutureLearn

 - Learn when you want by watching videos, reading articles, doing tests, and completing assignments online